pixelite-co-nz/pixelite-co-nz.github.io/_posts/2014-12-10-subtabs-under-user-edit.markdown

 ---
 layout: post
-title: How to add subtabs under the User Edit tab in Drupal
+title: "How to add subtabs under the User Edit tab in Drupal"
+excerpt: "To get your tabs to appear on the user edit page use hook_user_categories() and hook_menu_alter()"
 header-img: "img/post-bg-tabs-under-tabs.png"
 permalink: /article/subtabs-under-user-edit
 author: "Gold (@unifex)"